 Most cataract patients with early cataracts are unaware that they have them; the common complaints are dullness of colors, glare, and problems with night driving.
 Cataracts will gradually limit a person’s ability to perform simple and basic tasks such as reading, driving, seeing road signs and even exercising.
 About 50% of people over the age of 60 and sometimes younger suffer from cataracts.
 In fact, cataracts are so common it is said that everyone will develop a cataract if they live long enough.

-In most cases, Dr. Carlos Martinez and Dr. James Donovan can perform no-stitch, no needle, no patch cataract surgery in about 10 minutes.
-This gentle, precise method, can lead to a faster recovery in the eye after surgery
+In most cases, our doctors can perform no-stitch, no needle, no patch cataract surgery in about 10 minutes.
+This gentle, precise method, can lead to a faster recovery in the eye after surgery.

 Cataract Surgery Long Beach